-Aerospace engineers apply scientific and technological principles to the design, construction and maintenance of aircraft, missiles, radars, satellites and space vehicles.
+Aerospace engineers apply scientific and technological principles to the design, construction and maintenance of aircraft, missiles, weapons systems, satellites and space vehicles.
 They may be called aeronautical engineers.

 You could be: